SomethingNewUK/somethingnewuk.github.io/about/index.md

 ### Party Details

 We are a political party registered in the UK with the Electoral Commission, with registration number [PP2486](http://search.electoralcommission.org.uk/English/Registrations/PP2486).
+You can view our current [constitution](documents/party-constitution) and [financial scheme](documents/financial-scheme) online.

 Officers: